Archived Working Groups

 Principal Investigator: Rick Livingston

 CHiP is now Imagined Futures, part of the Global Arts and Humanities Discovery Theme.
-More information about Imagined Futures can be found on the Global Arts and Humanities Discovery Theme website.
+The Global Arts and Humanities Discovery Theme website.

 Principal Investigator: Cassie Patterson